docQodly/docs/docs/studio/pageLoaders/components/datatable.md

 ---
 import Column from '@site/src/components/Column'

 The **DataTable** component is a versatile UI element used to display data in a tabular format, resembling a table.
-It efficiently iterates through a designated qodlysource, converting it into an organized list comprising rows and columns.
+It efficiently iterates through a designated Qodly Source, converting it into an organized list comprising rows and columns.
 In the DataTable, columns represent attributes, rows represent entities, and a header row labels the columns.